 Address Pay Equity – Some organizations are legally obliged to prove their compensation practices are based on pay equity principles – equal pay for work of equal value.
 Market pricing perpetuates existing market disparities that pay equity attempts to rectify.
 It should be noted that the resulting administrative and financial costs to an organization found to be in non-compliance of pay equity legislation can be very significant.
 And even if proving equal pay for work of equal value is not a requirement for an organization, they still need to be concerned that their most valued employees will be attracted to organizations that do operate by those principles, and their numbers are growing*.

 Engage Employees – Employee engagement represents the emotional commitment an employee has to an organization, and at its most basic level engagement is influenced by whether employees feel they are valued and rewarded fairly.
 When a job’s base compensation and pay scale is based on market research, there is little opportunity to effectively recognize, explain and address concerns about fairness and objectivity within the organizations’ compensation practices.
-When there is no consistent, objective and transparent linkage between what people are paid to do and what their performance, training, and career opportunities are based on, then the opportunities for them to be further disengaged increase**.
+When there is no consistent, objective and transparent linkage between what people are paid to do and what their learning and growth, training, and career opportunities are based on, then the opportunities for them to be further disengaged increase**.

 Where Encompassing Visions Comes In

 Basic information about job accountabilities can still be used by Encompassing Visions (ENCV), but that information can now be supported with a completed competency based multiple-choice questionnaire that is anchored to the organizations culture and values.
 The internationally copyrighted questionnaire takes less than 45 minutes to capture every compensable detail in every unique job in the organization.
 Software filters and numerous reports enable questionnaire responses to be reviewed and compared with other jobs efficiently, objectively and consistently.
 The process establishes a relative ‘score’ for every job in the organization in a manner that supports pay equity principles.
 Jobs are placed in pay grades where specific roles (i.e., benchmarks) can then be market priced.
 ENCV generates job descriptions that not only describe what the job is expected to do, but evaluation rationale and the competencies (i.e., behaviours and technical skills) required to do it well.
-That same competency information is auto populated into other job and performance related reports and functions including job postings, candidate interview questionnaires, employee performance reviews, training need assessments, and succession planning.
+That same competency information is auto populated into other job and learning and growth related reports and functions including job postings, candidate interview questionnaires, employee learning and growth reviews, training need assessments, and succession planning.

 Build Competitive Advantage – There are real and calculable financial savings for organizations recognizing that Job Descriptions combined with a competency-based Job Evaluation methodology can be the launch pad for much more than market pricing jobs.
 Leveraging time investments wisely will not only enable your organization to consistently evaluate job worth with greater objectivity, consistency and thoroughness, but at the same time positively impact –